Scouting’s Barriers to Abuse

 - In Cub Scouting, parents and guardians may share a tent with their family.

 - In all other programs, youth and adults tent separately.
+(Youth Protection and Barriers to Abuse FAQs)

 - Spouses may share tents.

 Whenever possible, separate cabins or lodging should be provided for male and female adults as well as for male and female youth.
 Where separate accommodations cannot be provided due to group size or limited availability, modifications may be made.
 Where completely separate accommodations are not available, additional supervision is required.
+(Youth Protection and Barriers to Abuse FAQs)

 - If adults and youth of the same gender occupy single-room accommodations, there must be a minimum of two adults and four youth, with all adults being Youth Protection trained.